top of page

 The quiet crackle of machine-gun fire and the gentle, exhausted face of the executioner – he had waited patiently as she walked timidly to the edge of the pit – had hardly seemed frightening at all . . .
 Later, during the night, she had wrung out her wet shirt and walked back to the town.
 The dead don't rise from the grave – so she must have been alive.

 Natasha/Lazarus stumbled back into a world gone mad.
 A celebration was taking place in the town square.
 The vermin, the pox, the Jews are gone!
-She hears a band was playing one of her favorite waltzes in the town square.
+She hears a band playing one of her favorite waltzes in the town square.
 Under the moonlight, soldiers dance with local girls.
-Everyone’s laughing and having a good time.
+Everyone's laughing and having a good time.
 It's as if out of a dream.
 So much joy!
 So much happiness!
 And all because the Jews were finally gone.
 It's macabre.

 Simple Natasha hid in the shadows, participating vicariously in this mockery of life celebrating such a grim milestone of death.
 Grossman ends the chapter here.
 We never learn Natasha's fate or hear from her again.
 In the actual massacre, his niece, the real Natasha on whom this fictional Natasha was based, died in the pits that day.